 2018 Elk Count Survey

-In 2018, APOS provided funding to support an elk count survey in the Hinton-Cadomin winter ranges (WMUs 342, 344, 437, 438, 439) to record observed abundance and composition.
+APOS provided funding to support an elk count survey in the Hinton-Cadomin winter ranges (WMUs 342, 344, 437, 438, 439) to record observed abundance and composition.
 The survey found that elk were of lower abundance in these areas compared to 2008, except in the Hinton Town Vicinity.
 However, it also observed that productivity (number of calves in relation to cows) was very good.
-This data has been added to a series of data for this area that goes back to 1987.
-Antlerless elk hunts are conducted in this area to minimize conflicts with residents and major highways.
-Surveys such as this one that provide information on elk abundance can help determine appropriate harvest levels.
 Click here for more information.

 2018 Aerial Moose Survey

-In many jurisdictions, moose populations have been under significant pressure.
-Alberta’s wildlife managers want to be pro-active in understanding moose abundance and sustainable allocation in Alberta.
-With support from APOS, an aerial survey for moose was done in WMU 351.
+An aerial survey for moose was done in WMU 351 in 2018.
 The most recent survey for this area had been from 2009-10 and had produced a population density of 0.48 moose/km2.
 In the 2018 survey, a total of 171 moose were observed and the final density abundance was estimated to be 0.36 moose/km2.
 Click here for more information.